 - Chicken innards such as liver, heart and gizzards are also nutritious and often consumed around the world.

-- Chicken is sensitive to heat, so it is best to marinate or defrost chicken in the refrigerator rather than room temperature.
+- Always marinate or thaw chicken in the refrigerator rather than at room temperature.

 - Be sure to wash all surfaces (countertops, sinks, cutting boards, utensils) and hands that come in contact with raw chicken meat with soap and hot water.

 - Chicken meat should always be cooked thoroughly before eating, because raw chicken meat can carry the bacteria Salmonella that can make you very sick if ingested.